 Yes, creating work instructions is a long and grueling task to fulfill; however, great instructions are absolute game-changers that can significantly benefit your company’s production.
-Manufacturing work instructions guide you and your business towards consistent improvement.
+Manufacturing work instructions guide you and your business toward consistent improvement.
 That’s why work instructions are considered the cornerstone of every manufacturing company.

 What are Manufacturing Work Instructions?

-If you or your workers refer to a work instruction while performing a task, everyone within the company should be able to carry it out their job without referring elsewhere.
+If you or your workers refer to a work instruction while performing a task, everyone within the company should be able to carry out their job without referring elsewhere.
 For the work instruction to be effective, everyone must follow them when performing tasks for consistency throughout the plant.

-Are Manufacturing Work Instructions Really Important?
+Are Manufacturing Work Instructions Important?

 YES!
 Manufacturing Work Instructions provide the standard way to do a task and should be used by everyone involved.
 They make sure that: